milos85vasic/Hello-JNI/README.md

 The following steps are executed on macOS:

-- Make sure that Gradle is installed on your system and added to your system path
+- Make sure that CMake and Gradle are installed on your system and added to your system path
 - Clone and cd into the directory where you have cloned the code
 - `cd JVM`
 - `gradle wrapper`